ijerryhale/three_deep_table/README.md

 #### Aug 21, 2017

-I have deleted the 'controller_embed' repository in favor of the 'movies' repository. the movies app contains all of the controller_embed app. the movies app is still very fluid as I am still adding stuff in to it from another application.
+I have deleted the 'controller_embed' repository in favor of the 'movies' repository. the movies app contains all of the controller_embed app. the movies app is very fluid as I am still adding stuff in to it from another application.

 #### March 12, 2018